qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   Pressing the :guilabel:`New` button opens the :guilabel:`Create a New OGR Database Connection` dialog whose parameters are among the ones you can find in :ref:`vector_create_stored_connection`.
-  Pressing :guilabel:`Open` lets you select from the available tables, for example of PostGIS enabled databases.
+  Pressing :guilabel:`Open` lets you select from the available tables.
 * The |radioButtonOn| :guilabel:`Protocol: HTTP(S), cloud, etc.` source type
   opens data stored locally or on the network, either publicly accessible, or in private buckets of commercial cloud storage services.